NinoSkopac/PHP7-OAuth1-Signature-Generator/README.md

 $signature = $OAuth->getSignature();
 ```

-For more examples, go to /examples folder and figure it out, I honestly can't be bothered to make a nice readme file at 4am.
+For more examples, go to the /examples folder.

-peace